^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Reference values (norm) of the concentration of anticardiolipin antibodies in serum: IgG - less than 19 IU / ml; IgA - less than 15 IU / ml; IgM is less than 10 IU / ml.
+Reference values (norm) of the concentration of anticardiolipin antibodies in the blood serum: IgG - less than 19 IU/ml; IgA - less than 15 IU/ml; IgM - less than 10 IU/ml.

-Anticardiolipin antibodies - antibodies to phospholipids (cardiolipin - di-phosphatidylglycerol) of cell membranes, the leading indicator of the presence of antiphospholipid minedrom in patients.
+Anticardiolipin antibodies are antibodies to phospholipids (cardiolipin - diphosphatidylglycerol) of cell membranes, the leading indicator of the presence of antiphospholipid mental syndrome in patients.
 Antibodies to cardiolipin are the main fraction of antibodies to phospholipids.
-A certain level of autoantibodies to cardiolipin is present in blood and healthy people, but when it increases, a qualitatively new condition appears in the hemostasis system.
-These antibodies interact with phospholipids of platelet membranes and vascular endothelial cells, causing their destruction and contributing to thrombosis and thromboembolism.
+A certain level of autoantibodies to cardiolipin is present in the blood of healthy people, but when it increases, a qualitatively new condition occurs in the hemostasis system.
+These antibodies interact with phospholipids of platelet membranes and vascular endothelial cells, causing their destruction and contributing to the occurrence of thrombosis and thromboembolism.

-Increasing the concentration of antibodies is a sensitive and specific laboratory test that characterizes the risk of thrombotic complications.
-Patients with an elevated concentration of antibodies to cardiolipin are considered at risk for thrombosis in various diseases.
-In pregnancy, due to thromboembolic injury of the trophoblast and placenta, fetal death, miscarriage, placental abruption, fetal hypotrophy and hypoxia are possible.
+An increase in the concentration of antibodies is a sensitive and specific laboratory test that characterizes the risk of thrombotic complications.
+Patients with an increased concentration of antibodies to cardiolipin are considered to be at risk for thrombosis in various diseases.
+During pregnancy, due to thromboembolic damage to the trophoblast and placenta, fetal death, miscarriage, placental abruption, fetal hypotrophy and hypoxia are possible.

-In the diagnosis of antiphospholipid syndrome, antibodies of IgG, IgA and IgM class are determined.
-Antiphospholipid syndrome often detect IgG and IgA antibodies.
+When diagnosing antiphospholipid syndrome, antibodies of the IgG, IgA and IgM classes are determined.
+In antiphospholipid syndrome, antibodies of the IgG and IgA classes are most often detected.

-The content of anti-cardiolipin antibodies in the blood can fluctuate both spontaneously and in response to any pathological processes in the body.
-In the treatment of antiphospholipid syndrome, the concentration of anticardiolipin antibodies may change or remain at the same level.
+The content of anticardiolipin antibodies in the blood can fluctuate both spontaneously and in response to any pathological processes in the body.
+During the treatment of antiphospholipid syndrome, the concentration of anticardiolipin antibodies can change or remain at the same level.

-The content of antibodies of IgM class most quickly react to the effective treatment of antiphospholipid syndrome (their level decreases).
-In low concentrations, anticardiolipin antibodies of IgM class can be present in rheumatoid arthritis, Sjogren's syndrome, drug-induced lupus erythematosus, Lyme disease and syphilis.
+IgM antibodies respond most quickly to effective treatment of antiphospholipid syndrome (their levels decrease).
+In low concentrations, anticardiolipin IgM antibodies may be present in rheumatoid arthritis, Sjögren's syndrome, drug-induced lupus erythematosus, Lyme disease, and syphilis.

-Disorders of cerebral circulation, associated with the production of antibodies to phospholipids, have a number of clinical features: arise at a young age, more often in women, often recur.
-Antibodies to phospholipids revealed in 2.4-46% of young patients with ischemic impairment of cerebral circulation (anticardiolipin antibodies - in 60%, VA - in 75%, simultaneously both in 50-75%).
+Cerebral circulation disorders associated with the production of antibodies to phospholipids have a number of clinical features: they occur at a young age, more often in women, and often recur.
+Antibodies to phospholipids are detected in 2.4-46% of young patients with ischemic cerebral circulation disorders (anticardiolipin antibodies - in 60%, LA - in 75%, both at the same time - in 50-75%).

-Antikardiolipinovye antibodies can appear in the following diseases: thrombocytopenia, hemolytic anemia, autoimmune diseases, systemic lupus erythematosus, rheumatoid arthritis, rheumatism, nodular polyarteritis, myocardial infarction, stroke, unstable angina, infections (tuberculosis, leprosy, staphylococcal, streptococcal, measles, mononucleosis , rubella, HIV infection), arterial hypertension, obliterating endarteritis, systemic atherosclerosis, the threat of thrombotic complications, obstetric pas the development of antiphospholipid syndrome
+Anticardiolipin antibodies may appear in the following diseases: thrombocytopenia, hemolytic anemia, autoimmune diseases, systemic lupus erythematosus, rheumatoid arthritis, rheumatism, polyarteritis nodosa, myocardial infarction, stroke, unstable angina, infections (tuberculosis, leprosy, staphylococcal, streptococcal infections, measles, mononucleosis, rubella, HIV infection), arterial hypertension, obliterating endarteritis, systemic atherosclerosis, the threat of developing thrombotic complications, obstetric pathology with the development of antiphospholipid syndrome